DON’T MISS

 Each canton in Switzerland gets to choose its own holidays

 Unlike other nations which have nationalised days off, each Swiss canton is able to decide what events they should offer as public holidays (days where people get a day off work without taking any holiday leave).
-The only nationally enforced holidays in Switzerland are August 1 - Swiss national day - New Year’s Day, and the traditional Christian holidays of Christmas, Easter and Ascension.
+The only nationally enforced holidays in Switzerland are August 1 - Swiss National Day, the only federally mandated holiday - New Year’s Day, and the traditional Christian holidays of Christmas, Easter and Ascension.

-First, the study looked at which cantons have the fewest public holidays each year: Watson found that those who love their jobs with a passion and dare not think of taking any paid leave should move to Canton Neuchâtel, Graubünden, Solothurn or Appenzell Ausserrhoden.
+Starting from the bottom, those who love their jobs with a passion and dare not think of taking any paid leave should move to Canton Neuchâtel, Graubünden, Solothurn or Appenzell Ausserrhoden.
 Here, people are only given eight public holidays a year - not to mention years when these holidays fall on a weekend and are subsequently not reimbursed.

 Which Swiss canton has the most public holidays?

-Building on its reputation as one of the happiest and sunniest cantons in Switzerland, Canton Ticino is also the place with the most public holidays a year.
+Building on its reputation as one of the happiest and sunniest cantons in Switzerland, Canton Ticino is the place with the most public holidays.
 The Italian-speaking canton has 15 paid holidays every year, one of the most generous offerings in Europe.
-This means, if the timing is right, workers in Ticino with full-time work contracts will be able to take more than a month and a half off work every year.
+This means that, if the timing is right, workers in Ticino with full-time work contracts will be able to take more than a month and a half off work every year.

 Along with the more commonly known celebrations, most of Ticino’s unique holidays are related to Christian events - Saint Joseph’s Day on March 19, Saint Peter and Saint Paul Day on June 29 and Conception on December 8, to name but a few.